 Prune juice is a laxative, so excessive intake of prune juice is harmful to the digestive system of the child.
 It can cause diarrhoea and result in watery bowel movements if the right dosage is not given to the child.

-To relieve constipation in your child, there are two methods of making prune juices at home.
+To relieve constipation in your child, there are two methods.
+Making prune juice and prune puree for constipation.

 Prunes are nothing but dried plums, so making prune juice is not difficult at all.

 Soak plums in the water for a day, until they become soft.
 The pits then need to be removed from the prunes, and are put in the blender.
 If needed, you can add some banana or apple juice for an extra flavour.